Editorial conventions

 Visibility & paywall

 Meridian honours every Ghost visibility tier.
-The post hero displays a "visibility chip" so readers know upfront whether they need to be logged in or paying.
+The post hero always displays a "visibility chip" so readers know upfront whether they need to be logged in or paying — public stories included.
+(Feed cards behave differently: their small visibility badge is hidden on public posts, so feeds only flag the stories that are gated.)

 |---|---|---|